Andrewalderton/fullstack-nanodegree-item-catalog/README.md

 Install the dependency libraries (Flask, sqlalchemy, requests and oauth2client) by running `pip install -r requirements.txt`.

+Open `application.py` and uncomment the two lines at the bottom of the file.
+Fix the indentention on line 509 and save.

 Add sample database categories and items using `python books_database.py`.

 To run the app, enter `python application.py`, then navigate to `localhost:8000` in the browser.